THE DIVISION OF RETIREMENT BENEFITS IN DIVORCE: The How and Why

-A comprehensive settlement agreement will address several factors, including but not limited to:
+A comprehensive settlement agreement may address several factors, including but not limited to:

 - division of property;